cawka/cs118-spring2017/index.md

 ## Course Announcements

+- <span class="label label-primary">April 3, 2017</span>: Please submit the signed Academic Integrity and Honesty agreement by April 9, 2017.
+Otherwise, your course work will not be graded.
 - First lecture will be on April 3, 2017
 - The classroom has changed to **ROLFE 1200**